Hereditary conjugacy separability of right angled Artin groups and its applications: Consequences of the main theorem

 It is not difficult to show (see Lemma \ref{lem:virt_retract_h_c_s}) that a virtual retract of a hereditarily conjugacy separable group is itself hereditarily conjugacy separable.
 Therefore, Theorem~\ref{thm:RAAG-main} immediately yields

 \begin{cor} If $G$ is a right angled Artin group and $H$ is a virtual retract of $G$, then $H$ is hereditarily conjugacy separable. \end{cor}

-In view of the above corollary, it makes sense to define two classes of groups: the class $\mathcal{VR}$ will consist of all groups which are virtual retracts of finitely generated right angled Artin groups, and the class $\mathcal{AVR}$ will consist of groups which contain a finite index subgroup belonging to the class $\mathcal{VR}$.
+In view of the above corollary, it makes sense to define two classes of groups: the class $\mathcal{VR}$ will consist of all groups which are virtual retracts of finitely generated right angled Artin groups, and the class $\mathcal{AVR}$ will consist of groups that contain finite index subgroups from the class $\mathcal{VR}$.

 Looking at the definition, it might seem that the class of right angled Artin groups is not very large.
 However, the class of subgroups and virtual retracts of right angled Artin groups is quite rich and includes many interesting examples.
 For instance, in the famous paper \cite{B-B} M. Bestvina and N. Brady constructed subgroups of right angled Artin groups which have the property ${\rm FP}_2$ but are not finitely presented.